Updated on April 22, 2026

 Conversational AI is mature enough to automate meaningful parts of the insurance lifecycle—if it is designed with integrations and compliance controls from day one.
 If you want to validate this in your environment, book a demo with Kommunicate.

-CEO & Co-Founder of Kommunicate, with 15+ years of experience in building exceptional AI and chat-based products.
-Believes the future is human + bot working together and complementing each other.
+Devashish Mamgain is the CEO & Co-Founder of Kommunicate, with 15+ years of experience in building exceptional AI and chat-based products.
+He believes the future is human and bot working together and complementing each other.